Norcross Medical Malpractice Lawyer

 - Errors in the administration of anesthesia

-Along with doctors, nurses, surgeons, and anesthesiologists, any other medical professional could make an error that might rise to the level of malpractice.
+Along with doctors, nurses, surgeons, and anesthesiologists, any other health care professional could make an error that might rise to the level of malpractice.
 However, it is important to gather evidence in order to prove an actionable mistake has occurred.

 Determining Negligence for a Malpractice Claim

-All medical professionals owe their patients a duty of care to reasonably ensure their safety during medical treatment and procedures.
+All medical professionals owe their patients a duty of care to reasonably ensure their safety during treatment and procedures.
 This standard is measured by the level of care that a reasonable professional would exercise in the same or similar situation.
-Therefore, when doctors or nurses fail to live up to this standard of care, they might be liable based on medical malpractice.
+Therefore, when physicians fail to live up to this standard of care, they might be liable based on medical malpractice.

 For a successful malpractice claim, an injured plaintiff must be able to demonstrate that there was a clear breach of a doctor’s duty of care.
 Then, it must be shown that this neglect was the proximate cause of an injury suffered by the claimant.

 Of course, not all medical complications are automatically deemed to be malpractice.
 For example, if a complication arose during a surgery that necessitates a more invasive surgery or removal of an organ, this would most likely not constitute medical malpractice.
 This is because there was, assumedly, no preventable error made.
-Due to the nuances of when malpractice has occurred, it may prove beneficial for anyone injured while under medical care to seek the counsel of a well-versed medical malpractice lawyer in Norcross.
+Due to the nuances of when medical malpractice has occurred, it may prove beneficial for anyone injured while under medical care in Norcross to seek the counsel of a well-versed lawyer.

 Most lawsuits are subject to deadlines by which a claim must be filed—commonly as the statute of limitations.
 According to the Official Code of Georgia Annotated § 9-3-71, a person injured by a medical professional’s error must bring a claim forward within two years of the date on which they were injured.